Kwangsub/analysis-human-activity-data/README.md

     - walkingDownstairs: walking downstairs
     - sitting: sitting

-*Below variables indicates the actual experimental value - value type is numeric.*
+*Below variables indicates the actual experimental value.*

 * Mean of tBodyAcc for X
 * Mean of tBodyAcc for Y
 * Mean of tBodyAcc for Z